-The video and instructions below will show you how to remove and reinstall the rear wheel on a 2017 RadRover.
-The process will be similar for most RadRover models.
+The video and instructions below will show you how to remove and reinstall the rear wheel on the original RadRover 1, but the process will be similar for most RadRover models.

 - Wooden blocks to prop up the bike

 - 10 mm wrench